rapyuta-robotics/rclUE/README.md

 An example setup using this plugin can be found at [turtlebot3-UE](https://github.com/rapyuta-robotics/turtlebot3-UE)

-# Notes on working with ROS2 and UE
+# Notes on working with ROS 2 and UE

 - rcl and void\* types cannot be managed by UE (no UPROPERTY) and therefore can't be used directly in Blueprint.
 Whenever access to these variables is needed, the user should write a class to wrap it and all of their handling must be done in C++.
 - some basic numerical types are not natively supported in Blueprint (e.g. double, unsigned int).
 In order to use these, a workaround is needed (a plugin implementing those types for BP, a modified UE or a custom implementation).